jsnorek/NewsNow/README.md

 - Implemented Whoosh full-text search functionalities for advanced searching
 - Learned to create simple but effective data visualization
 - Practiced deployment with Render
+- Practiced practically revamping and restructuring an existing project

 ### Example of database schema
 [Back to Contents](#contents)